-The applicant proposes to change the zoning on the property from SF-3-NP (Family Residence district - Neighborhood Plan) to GR-V-NP (Community Commercial district - Vertical Mixed Use combining district - Neighborhood Plan).
+The applicant proposes to change the zoning on the property from SF-3-NP (Family Residence district - Neighborhood Plan) to CS-MU-V-DB 90-NP (Commercial Services district - Mixed Use combining district - Vertical Mixed Use combining district - Density Bonus 90 combining district - Neighborhood Plan).
 For more information on the proposed zoning case, see case report C14-2023-0034.
+The applicant amended their zoning request which required the need for the cases to be renotified for a Planning Commission hearing.
+The amended zoning request did not trigger a change in the applicant's request for Mixed Use land use on 106 and 118 Red Bird Lane which are the only tracts included in the neighborhood plan amendment application.
+The zoning change application includes more tracts of land that already have Mixed Use land use.